timczerniak/gramadach_na_gaeilge/docs/05_verbs/07_verbal_nouns.md

 ### Irregular Verbs

-Verbal nouns are relatively irregular, the 11 irregular verbs are no different:
+Verbal nouns are relatively irregular, and the 11 irregular verbs are no
+different:

 | Root    | Verbal Noun |
 | ------- | ----------- |